 Prospective students seeking entry to the baccalaureate program in nursing must attend an information session before making an appointment to meet individually with the Pre-Nursing or Nursing Advisor.

-The traditional program requires the following 10 courses, which must be completed before admission, and the starred courses must be completed at the time of application (check the BS in nursing - Traditional Program website to make sure this list is current)
+The following 10 courses must be completed before admission, and the starred courses must be completed at the time of application.
+Frequently check the College of Nursing for course numbers and requirement changes.

 -*Biology 2325, Human Anatomy